3 Best Ways to Help Your Nipples While Breastfeeding

 Here are some things to keep in mind:

 • Your breasts will be engorged when you first start breastfeeding.
-This means they’ll look bigger than usual and feel heavy.
-Over time, they should return to normal size.
+This means they’ll look more significant than usual and feel heavy.
+Over time, they should return to standard size.

-• You might notice that one breast looks larger than the other when you’re breastfeeding—that’s totally normal!
-As long as both sides feel full, your baby can get enough milk from either side.
+• You might notice that one breast looks more significant than the other when breastfeeding—that’s normal!
+If both sides feel full, your Baby can get enough milk from either side.

 • Your nipples might turn dark or even blue while breastfeeding.
-This is normal and nothing to worry about; it’ll go away quickly once your baby stops sucking on them.
+This is normal and nothing to worry about; it’ll disappear once your Baby stops sucking on them.

-Nipples are the part of our breasts that the society wants us to cover at all times.
+Nipples are the part of our breasts that society wants us to cover at all times.
 Most women have protruding nipples – the one pointing outwards.
 About a third of all women have a flat nipple or an inverted nipple.
-Let me explain the difference for you.
+Let me explain the difference to you.

 Nipples while breastfeeding